Prev heroicrelics.org

 dsc78354.jpg

-The sign accompanying the display reads
+The sign which accompanied the display read

 Vehicle Repair on the Moon